corelight/http-more-files-names/README.rst

 HTTP More Filenames
 -------------------

-Bro normally only includes a filename in files.log for HTTP responses that include a Content-Disposition or Content-Type header specifying a filename.
+Zeek normally only includes a filename in files.log for HTTP responses that include a Content-Disposition or Content-Type header specifying a filename.

 This package extends that so a request for "example.com/some/file.txt" will use